 One more warm spring is located away from the mounds – it also deposits travertine, but in much lesser amount – some 750 and 12 kg per year from each spring.

-Both travertine mounds have been formed by thermal springs which rise from the depth of approximately 1 kilometer.
+Both travertine mounds have been formed by thermal springs which rise from a depth of approximately 1 kilometer.
 In this area closer to the surface is located a plume of magma and due to this, there are rather many groups of thermal springs.
 At the depth of one kilometer, the temperature here is approximately 60 – 69° C.

 As the heated water travels upwards, towards the surface, it passes through a thick layer of Cambrian limestones and siltstones, dissolving them.
 When the water reaches the surface it is some 20° C warm – much more than the medium yearly temperature here: minus 8° C.

 Upom reaching the air the carbon dioxide leaves the spring water and the dissolved lime precipitates forming tufa and travertine.